 Folk Dance.
 The festival starts with a folk dance which is performed by a group of fishermen while they sing their folk songs.

 Classical Music & Dance.
-The stage is also graced yup with talented artists who have achieved mastery in Indian classical dance and music including various classical dance forms such as Kathak, Bharatnatyam, Kuchipudi, Manipuri and many more.
+The stage is also graced by talented artists who have achieved mastery in Indian classical dance and music including various classical dance forms such as Kathak, Bharatnatyam, Kuchipudi, Manipuri and many more.

 Bollywood.
-Several singers from Bollywood can be seen performing their chartbusters to entertain the audience.
+Several singers from Bollywood can be seen at the festival performing their chartbusters to entertain the audience.
 Artists like Rahul Despande, Swapnil Bandodkar, Kailash Kher have performed at the event.

 Illuminated Maheshmurti.
 There is a huge splendid temple of Lord Shiva which has an awestruck architecture.
 There is a lot to get attracted to this small piece of land.
 In this festival, an idol of Maheshmurti is illuminated in the cave along with extreme celebrations.
 You can join this festival in the month of February every year.

-Once you are done with exploring festival, you can head towards local market for shopping.
-The market consists of several shops containing handicrafts, gift items and many more.
+Once you are done exploring the festival, you can head towards the local market for shopping.
+The market consists of several shops containing handicrafts, gift items and so much more.
 Also, you can head to several restaurants in Elephanta Island to enjoy various cuisines ranging from Indian to continental.

 By Road.
 There is no road connectivity to reach Elephanta Island.
-But, you can enjoy road trip till Gateway of India, then you can take a ferry towards Elephanta Island.
-Travelling in ferry will be an exciting experience for you.
+But, you can enjoy a road trip until the Gateway of India, then you can take a ferry towards Elephanta Island.
+Travelling by ferry will be an exciting experience for you.

 13 February 2020 - 15 February 2020